apache/apisix-website/blog/en/blog/2024/01/31/bi-weekly-report.md

 From 01.15 to 01.28, a total of 19 contributors made 38 commits to Apache APISIX.
 We sincerely appreciate your contributions to Apache APISIX.

-We have recently added and enhanced several plugins, and here is a summary of the update:
+We have recently added a plugin:

 - Add the `ocsp-stapling` plugin